Getting Senior Management Buy-In for Succession Planning

 Many leaders understand the importance of succession planning, and yet few have a proper plan in place.
 Consequently, it can be difficult to convince senior management to invest their time and resources in succession planning efforts.
 SIGMA’s succession planning process is designed to help organizations identify and develop internal potential to replenish existing talent when it exits the organization.
 The following workbook will provide you with the information you need to get buy-in from your management team so that you can start building your own planning process.

 It is estimated that 70% of succession planning initiatives fail within two years because they lose support from senior leadership.
-This is why it is essential that your first step in developing a succession plan be to build a strong business case for its importance.
+For that reason, your first step in building a succession planning process must be to create a strong business case for the importance of succession planning.
 This should be personalized to both your industry and your organization to be as relevant and compelling as possible.

-This SIMPLE Succession Planning Workbook will walk you through a series of exercises to help build your case for succession planning.
+SIGMA’s Getting Buy-in From Management workbook will walk you through a series of exercises to help build your case for succession planning.